Firescar96/nchinda2/live-changelog.md

+# 2.5.0 - Friedel-Crafts Acylation

+### Features
+* added an "is typing" indicator
+* added fullscreen button to both players that maximizes video and chat together

+### Meta
+* names for notable versions

 # 2.5.0-beta.1
-* Removed and replaced jsmpeg with a native solution using mp4 files and the [MediaSource API](https://developer.mozilla.org/en-US/docs/Web/API/MediaSource)

 ### Features
 * play/pause is a toggle button
+* Removed and replaced jsmpeg with a native solution using mp4 files and the [MediaSource API](https://developer.mozilla.org/en-US/docs/Web/API/MediaSource)

 ### Bug Fixes
 * Time Check supports the new live player
 * the first few seconds of a new stream videojs now is forced to show the LIVE selector

+### Design Updates
+* added placeholder favicon

 ### Research
-* closely reviewed all ffmpeg flags for better liveplayback
+* closely reviewed all ffmpeg flags for better live playback

+### Errata
+* removed all webpack boilerplate and started configs from scratch as a minimal vue app, builds are now faster

 # 2.5.0-beta